 Angkor Archaeological Park, Siem Reap, Cambodia

-The Churning of the Sea of Milk Gallery, located in the Temple complex of Angkor Wat, displays a spectacular 49 meters of intricately sculpted bas-reliefs at Angkor Wat, which are part of a larger ensemble of scenes from the Battle of Kuruksetra, the Ramayana, the 37 Heavens and the 32 Hells, and Angkor Wat’s patron, Suryavarman II (1113 – c.1150) going into battle.
+The Churning of the Sea of Milk Gallery, located in the temple complex of Angkor Wat, displays a spectacular 49 meters of intricately sculpted bas-reliefs that are part of a larger ensemble of scenes from the Battle of Kuruksetra, the Ramayana, the 37 Heavens and the 32 Hells, and Angkor Wat’s patron, Suryavarman II (1113 – c.1150) going into battle.
 The most significant bas-relief in the eyes of the Khmers, located in the Churning of the Sea of Milk Gallery, portrays devas and asuras in a dramatically rendered tug of war, representing the eternal struggle of good and evil that churns amrit, the elixir of everlasting life, from the primordial ocean.

 HOW WE HELPED

 In January 2012 the WMF team removed the gantry crane erected in February 2008 for conservation of the roof of the Churning of the Sea of Milk Gallery, marking the completion of the original WMF-APSARA collaborative project.
 This four-year venture has been a remarkable training experience for WMF’s Khmer workers, who have collaborated with stone conservators and engineers to develop a sophisticated system for removing stones, working on them, and returning them to the roof.
 The project will conclude with the addition of a group of finials to the roof of the gallery based on fragments found near the structure.